Ryk1936/OTR-Lap/README.md

 ## Running the Simulation

-Run the _LTSAlgorithm.py_ script that starts the lap time simulation and generates the plots:
+Run the _LTSAlgorithm.py_ script that starts the lap time simulation and generates the plots.

 ### Plot Examples:
 ![Velocity vs Distance Graph](Images/velocity.png)